 In Texas, public policy plays a significant role, especially when considering how to disprove common law marriage in Texas.
 If a Texas court declines to recognize a foreign marriage due to a conflict with Texas public policy, the individuals involved may need to seek resolution in the jurisdiction where the marriage originally occurred.

-• Action in Original Jurisdiction: Those parties who find their foreign marriage unrecognized in Texas due to public policy issues are advised to return to the state or country of the marriage’s origin to pursue a divorce or other legal remedies.
+- Action in Original Jurisdiction: Individuals whose foreign marriages are not recognized in Texas due to public policy issues are encouraged to return to the state or country where the marriage took place to seek a divorce or other legal remedies.

 Understanding the Full Faith & Credit Clause in Marriage Recognition